DKolmas/DKolmas.github.io/_posts/2020-01-25-Value-functions-and-policies.md

 ### General properites of value functions

 A fundamental property of value functions used throughout reinforcement learning and dynamic proramming is that they satisfy recursive relationships similar to that which are establised for [return](http://www.damiankolmas.com/rl/Rewards/)).
+But more details about this relation is discussed in [Bellman equation post](http://www.damiankolmas.com/rl/Bellman-Equations-Introduction/).